A strong credit history can increase your options for transferring debt.

 What to expect from balance transfer cards if you have good credit

 Credit card providers consider many factors beyond your credit score.
-Still, with a good one, you’re well positioned for top balance transfer cards that come with:
+Still, with a good one, you’re well poised for top balance transfer cards that come with:

 - High credit limits.
-A high limit means you can transfer higher balances, especially when credit card issuers limit balance transfers to the size of your credit limit or a certain percentage of it.
+A high limit means you can transfer higher balances, especially when credit card issuers limit balance transfers to a certain percentage of your credit limit.

 - Rewards and perks.
-You might find a card that earns you rewards on your purchases, though your transferred balances might not count toward them.
+You might find a card that earns you rewards on your purchases, though your transferred balances likely won’t count toward them.

 - Intro APR and length.
 Ideally, you’ll want to focus on cards offering no interest for a period of a year or longer, giving you the most time to repay the debts that you transfer.

 - Time limits.
 Many cards with no- or low-interest intro APRs will require you to make the transfer within a limited time frame.
 The amount of time can range from 60 days all the way up to four months following your account opening.

 - Ongoing APR.
 After your intro APR period expires, you don’t want to be stuck paying a high APR — and potentially undoing your savings.
 Look for a low revert on purchases and more.

 - Transfer fee.
 Balance transfer fees range from 3% to 5% of your transfer amount.
 If you’re moving several thousand dollars to your new card, a mere 2% difference can result in hundreds of dollars extra.

 - Annual fee.
 A card with an annual fee doesn’t guarantee a longer intro APR or stronger rewards.
 Weigh the savings or rewards your new card offers against your spending habits before determining the fee is worth it.